Date: 20 October 2014. Head Hints (and engine

 fits a lot of toilet paper and I love it.

-crushing your rolls is that they won't spin properly.
-Therefore I
+consequence of crushing your rolls is that they will not spin

 Additionally, I took a piece of

 white oak (a leftover from another project) and drilled holes in